Raisin raises $114M for its pan-European marketplace for savings and investment products

 Raisin, the pan-European fintech marketplace for savings and investment products, is disclosing that it has raised $114 million in Series D funding.
-Existing investors Index Ventures, PayPal, Ribbit Capital and Thrive Ventures all participated in the round, which brings the total raised to date to $200 million.
+Existing investors Index Ventures, PayPal, Ribbit Capital and Thrive Capital all participated in the round, which brings the total raised to date to $200 million.

 Tellingly, the fast-growing Berlin fintech says it plans to use the new capital for “strategic acquisitions” and further internationalisation.
 Although available to customers across the EU from the get-go, Raisin had dedicated market launches in the Netherlands and the U.K. last year, seeing the company expand beyond Germany.
 It plans to add at least two additional international markets this year.